larsw/Yasgui/README.md

 ## License

-This software is written by Triply with minor done by Lars Wilhelmsen.
+This software is written by Triply with minor modifications done by Lars Wilhelmsen.

 This code is released under the MIT license.